Contents

 :

 The highlighted bits were modified by Steganotorchy.
-8 bits are embedded in each 32-bit float.
+Up to 8 bits are embedded in each 32-bit float.
 The content is the letter a

 , taking up 1 byte.
-The header is the length of the content, 1, as a 32-bit integer.
+The header is the length of the content, 1, encoded as a ternary number.

 Usage on the command line